rcifw/rcifw.github.io/docs/getting-started/working-with-containers.md

 permalink: /containers/
 author: Scott Johnson
 ---
 # Working with Containers - a Freesurfer example

 Containers have become a great way to produce reproducible science and capture exact environments for running workloads.
 There is, however, some friction and learning curve in designing them.
-Here, we provide 3 paths: using Apptainer directly, pulling a Docker container into Apptainer, or importing a Docker container to Apptainer.
+Here, we provide 3 approaches: using Apptainer directly, pulling a Docker container into Apptainer, or importing a Docker container to Apptainer.
 In the last Docker section (Approach 3 below), we work an example to illustrate common issues and strategies for creating and using containers on the CHPC systems.
 ## Approach 1: Building with Apptainer on the Cluster
 This approach has fewer steps, but they may be more complicated depending on your comfort level with building software or your need to customize.
 Luckily, the rise of AI-based tools has significantly decreased the difficulty.

 We first suggest trying to directly import a Docker container if it exists (see [here](https://apptainer.org/docs/user/main/build_a_container.html#downloading-an-existing-container-from-docker-hub)).
 Otherwise ...
-### Step 1: Create an Apptainer definition file
+### Step 1.1: Create an Apptainer definition file
 It is not common to find an Apptainer (or, as it was previously called, "Singularity") definition file, so you will probably have to make your own with this method.
 However, you can design and build them relatively quickly starting with one generated from an LLM tool (e.g., [Claude](https://claude.ai), [ChatGPT](https://chatgpt.com/), [Gemini](https://gemini.google.com), etc.).

 For instance, this prompt (using a snippet from the [NIH AFNI setup page](https://afni.nimh.nih.gov/pub/dist/doc/htmldoc/background_install/install_instructs/steps_linux_ubuntu22.html), gave me a great starting point for a definition file):